lithium-tech/iceberg-cxx/README.md

 # Apache Iceberg™ C++

-Yet another C++ implementation of [Apache Iceberg™](https://iceberg.apache.org/).
+You do not need Java to use [Apache Iceberg™](https://iceberg.apache.org/).

+It's an alternative for [iceberg-cpp](https://github.com/apache/iceberg-cpp).
-We started it before [iceberg-cpp](https://github.com/apache/iceberg-cpp) appears.
-The library was a part of closed source project for reading Iceberg data via some opensource DBMS we use.
+The library is a part of our extention for Greenplum that allows it to read Iceberg data from S3 compatible storage using HMS and Nessie catalogs.
-Now we are happy to share results of our work with community to make the best Apache Iceberg™ C++ library together.
+The extention is not opensourced yet.
+But we're thinking about it.

 ## Supported features